ParentSquare/policies/privacy-policy.md

 ##### What Can Other Users in ParentSquare See

 Access to the School’s ParentSquare website and app is restricted to parents and staff at your School, and other users that the School may deem appropriate, e.g., Board Members.
 Parents can only view posts addressed to the entire School and to any groups or classes they or their child belongs to.
 Parents do not see posts for classes and private groups they do not belong to.

-Pictures and files attached to posts on ParentSquare are never sent via email or text and are accessible to users only when logged in.
-This prevents picture access by users who receive forwarded emails from users at Schools.
 Parents are responsible for maintaining the security of their password.

 Notwithstanding the foregoing, your School may choose to share some ParentSquare posts and associated pictures on social websites, such as Twitter and Facebook.
 ParentSquare will require your School to confirm that it has prior permission from parents before doing so.
 Sharing posts and pictures on social website will make the posts and pictures viewable by users outside of ParentSquare, and ParentSquare’s privacy policy will no longer apply to those posts and pictures.
 All such posts will be clearly marked so ParentSquare users can know that those posts are shared via social networks.